 The TMJ is the temporomandibular joint—a rotating and sliding joint that connects the side of your skull to your lower jawbone.
 TMJ disorder or dysfunction occurs when the joint is damaged, worn, or inflamed.
 Estimates show that 12 percent of the U.S. population, or about 35 million people, are affected by TMJ disorder.
 What are the causes and symptoms?
 Can TMJ be prevented?

-Although the exact cause of TMJ dysfunction is unknown, certain factors are associated with it, including:
+Although the cause of TMJ dysfunction in some cases can be complicated and sometimes even obscure, certain factors are associated with it, including:

 - Arthritis (rheumatoid and osteoarthritis)